mdolab/DCFoil.jl/README.md

 # dcfoil-jl
-Dynamic Composite Foil (DCFoil) in Julia
+Dynamic Composite Foil (DCFoil) in Julia v1.7.3 (latest tested).
+We test for macOS-latest and Ubuntu-latest.

 ## Get started
 You must be in this root directory.
 From the terminal you can type